 Attorneys Who Understand Their Clients

 Few things are certain in life.
 Two issues you can know for sure are that no one can predict the future, and every person who lives will die someday.
-You might have some awareness of an impending death, such as if you or a loved one have a terminal illness and doctors have said it is merely a matter of time.
+You may know death is near.
+This can happen if you or a loved one has a terminal illness.
+Doctors may say it is only a matter of time.
 Death’s uncertainty should never keep you from helping your loved ones prepare for a future that might not include you.
 That’s the purpose of the Pennsylvania estate planning process.

 There are numerous types of documents that you can incorporate into an estate plan.
 The most basic one is a last will and testament, typically referred to as just a “will.”
 A lot of misconceptions exist regarding wills.
 For instance, some people think that only elderly people need them.
 Others believe they are unnecessary unless you have a high net worth.
 Neither is true.
-Anyone who is age 18 or older may execute a will, and you don’t have to be a millionaire for it to be worthwhile.
+Anyone age 18 or older may make a will.
+You do not have to be a millionaire for it to be worthwhile.

 A will is a legal document.
 If you sign one in accordance with the estate laws in your state, it becomes legally enforceable.
 The following list shows various goals you can accomplish by signing a will: